D

 npx designlatch serve --report-dir report

-▸ MCP Adapter
+MCP Adapter

 MCP

-MCP adapter — AI agent workflow
+MCP adapter - agent workflow over stdio

 @designlatch/mcp